A School for

 📍 Please note that it is not possible to register for all topics at the same time; the registration must be done one by one.

-It is a document that brings together all the key information on how to participate in the Radix School through any of its topics.
+In the school dossier, a document that brings together all the key information on how to participate in the Radix School through any of its topics.

 Sign up for our newsletter!